Skip to content

 Durban Poison

-Durban Poison comes from the South African city of Durban.
+Durban Poison is one of the most popular THCV strains, originating from the South African city of Durban.
 Imported in the UK at the end of the 1970s, this Sativa strain has been one of the most popular ones since then.

 Today, it is known to be an award-winning medical strain and is praised for its significant THCV concentration of nearly 1%.
 While this Sativa’s effects are unique to each consumer, it is particularly efficient in suppressing appetite and increasing energy and focus.